Email Marketing for Customer Retention

 Email Marketing for Customer Retention – Tools

 There are several well-known email marketing platforms that dominate this market.
 I use Mailchimp, which is free for those who have fewer than 2,000 email addresses on their list.
-From May 2017, automation services (for example, where you want to automatically send an email to a person who has read a certain blogpost on your website) no longer incur a cost.
+Indeed, automation services (for example, where you want to automatically send an email to a person who has read a certain blogpost on your website) no longer incur a cost.